kevinolega/callcentertrainingtips/_posts/2016-11-28-missed-opportunities.md

 They have nice cars because they pocket cash instead of paying you the benefits.

-It’s common practice to hire people as trainees to pay them less and to put them on permanent probation or contractual employment agreements to avoid paying them basic government mandated benefits.
+It’s common practice to hire people as trainees to pay them less and to put them on permanent probation or contractual employment agreements to avoid paying them basic government-mandated benefits.

 In a lot of cases, you need to check with SSS and PAG-IBIG if your payments and contributions are being remitted to the necessary government agency.